-For single CPU configurations, the disk pack system is always in the automatic mode, as long as it is in the operational state.
-When dual CPUs can access a device, the disk system is never in automatic mode; see "Dual Access Considerations" in Chapter 4.
+For single CPU configurations, the disk pack system is always in "automatic release", as long as it is in the operational state.
+When dual CPUs can access a device, the disk system is never in automatic release; see "Dual Access Considerations" in Chapter 4.